Important Information Regarding Private Pay vs. Insurance

 I offer the complementary service of having your benefits verified for you prior to your first appointment so that you know an estimate of what payment you will be responsible for at the time of your appointment.
 Please note that not all insurance verifications are 100% accurate -- I never know the exact amount due until the claim has been processed by your insurance company.

 I always consider what I would look for in a therapist when implementing my systems.
-I know I sure as heck wouldn't want to arrive 15/20 minutes early to an appointment I already took time off of work, school, family, Netflix, whatever - for, to fill out paperwork.
-I do not want to make this "just another appointment" for you.
+I know I sure wouldn't want to arrive 15/20 minutes early to an appointment when I already took an hour away from work, school, family, Netflix, whatever - to fill out paperwork, only to have the therapist glance at it for the first time as I enter the room.

 Payment Due at Session